TRIPS and EVENTS

 Railroad Parking – Westport Stations

-There are eight parking lots at Saugatuck Railroad Station.
+There are eight parking lots at Westport Railroad Station (Saugatuck).
 During the work week, most of the parking spaces are reserved for commuters who buy season parking passes.
 But some of the lots have designated Daily Parking spaces for casual train users, such as us.
 Look for the Daily Parking signs.
-Lot 1, the main lot, has a row of daily spaces along the roadway.
-Lot 7, under the highway past Zucca Gastrobar, and Lot 4, north of Saugatuck Avenue across the tracks, are entirely for daily parking.
-Lot 8 on Saugatuck Avenue is currently being used for construction vehicles, so daily parking spaces are limited.
+Lot 8, north of Saugatuck Avenue and Lot 4, north of Saugatuck Avenue across the tracks are reserved for daily parking.
+Lot 7, under the highway past Zucca Gastrobar, is currently an overflow lot for daily parking.
+There are also a few daily parking spaces in Lot 2, directly next to the tracks on the NYC-bound side, but these spaces fill up very early in the morning.
+There is no longer any daily parking in Lot 3, along the New Haven-bound side of the station, or in Lot 1, the main parking lot.

 Greens Farms Station has three parking lots.
 The main lot, Lot 1, allows for daily parking.

-RR Parking maps may be found on the Westport Town website.
+RR Parking maps may be found on the Westport Town website: (link) .
+(However, the maps are not entirely up to date.)

-There is an inexpensive bus service to and from the train stations, morning and evening.
-Wheels 2U is an on-demand service – ride from anywhere in Westport to the Greens Farms or Saugatuck station and return.
-For more information: Wheels 2U Westport.
+There is an inexpensive car service to and from the train stations, morning and evening.
+Wheels 2U is an on-demand service – ride from anywhere in Westport to the Greens Farms or Saugatuck station and return – $2.00 each way.
+For more information and to sign up: Wheels 2U Westport.

 Train Schedules – Westport to NYC